nzakas/understandinges6/manuscript/02-Functions.md

 ## Other things to know

-Arrow functions are different than traditional functions do share some common characteristics.
+Arrow functions are different than traditional functions, but do share some common characteristics.
 For example:

 * The `typeof` operator returns "function" for arrow functions.
 * Arrow functions are still instances of `Function`, so `instanceof` works the same way.
 * The methods `call()`, `apply()`, and `bind()` are still usable with arrow functions, though they do not augment the value of `this`.

-The biggest difference is that arrow functions can't be used with `new`, attempting to do results in an error being thrown.
+The biggest difference is that arrow functions can't be used with `new`—attempting to do so results in an error being thrown.

 ## Conclusion